Inlooi/Hackathon-project-2026/README.md

 ### 2. RAG over university database
 Real-time retrieval of relevant universities and specialties from the local database, embedded as structured context into the LLM prompt.
 This **eliminates hallucinations** — the bot can only answer based on actual indexed data.

-### 3. Sigmoid admission chance model
-Hybrid scoring function combining:
-- **70%** sigmoid of (user_ORT − passing_score) / 15
-- **15%** GPA factor (normalized to 5.0)
-- **15%** budget fit factor (full / grant possible / out of reach)
-- **±15%** field alignment multiplier with normalized synonyms (e.g. *"айти"* → *"IT"*)

-### 4. AI-argumented recommendations
+### 3. AI-argumented recommendations
 For any recommended specialty, the system retrieves the user profile, specialty details and indexed student reviews, then asks the LLM to produce a structured argument with citations: *why this fits / risks to consider / actionable advice*.

-### 5. Universal LLM parser
+### 4. Universal LLM parser
-Instead of writing 60 custom parsers, a single LLM-powered extractor reads each university's HTML and returns structured JSON (description, faculties, specialties, tuition, passing scores).
+Instead of writing 61 custom parsers, a single LLM-powered extractor reads each university's HTML and returns structured SQLITE Tables (description, faculties, specialties, tuition, passing scores).
 Handles rate limits gracefully with progressive backoff retry, falls back to SSL-verify-off mode for sites with broken certificates.

 ### Database schema